 Tree roses can be any of the above types that have been grafted onto a tall stem.

-Climbing roses have very strong growing canes that can be trained up a trellis.
+Climbing roses have very strong growing canes that can be trained up a trellis or a pillar.
 Some varieties produce flowers only on older wood.

 Shrub roses, including English roses, rugosa roses and old roses are generally hardier than the first three types.